hotchemi/awesome-android-testing/README.md

 A curated list of awesome android testing libraries.

-Of course it sometimes includes google's official stuff.
+Of course it sometimes includes google's official one.

 ## Unit Test